 Life Insurance Policies ensure financial security to pay off any kind of debt left behind on event of an unfortunate death.
-If a policy has been purchased online, here’s how you can easily file a claim by yourself under your HDFC Life Insurance Plan or any other Life Insurance Policy.
+If a policy has been purchased online, here’s how you can easily file a claim by yourself under your Life Insurance Plan.

 Who Gets the Life Insurance Plan’s Claim Pay Out?

 • The nominee of the policy is the beneficiary of the Life Insurance claim pay-out.

 • In case the nominee is a minor, the claim is paid out to the assignee of the policy.

 • If you have assigned the Life Insurance Policy to an assignee like your personal loan, the maturity value will be paid to them.

 • If the assignee is a person and has also passed away, the legal heirs of the assignee become the beneficiaries of the policy.